API Protection

 429 Too Many Requests

-When you exceed your rate limit, the API will return a 429 status code.
-Your application should handle this gracefully by implementing retry logic.
+When you exceed your rate limit, the API returns a 429 status code.
+Implement retry logic with exponential backoff for graceful handling.

 HTTP/1.1 429 Too Many Requests